AmpliconSuite/CycleViz/README.md

 # CycleViz

+Latest version: **0.1.3**.

 Visualize outputs of [AmpliconArchitect](https://github.com/virajbdeshpande/AmpliconArchitect/) &
 [AmpliconReconstructor](https://github.com/jluebeck/AmpliconReconstructor) (AR) in Circos-style images.

-CycleViz can also produce more general visualizations of genomic regions.
+CycleViz can also produce more general circular visualizations of genomic regions using only a bed file.
 Supports hg19, hg38, and GRCh37.
 CycleViz is implemented in python and compatible with both python2 and python3.
-CycleViz has been tested on Ubuntu 16.04+ and MacOS 10+.
+CycleViz has been tested on Ubuntu 16.04 and later, and MacOS 10 and later.

 **Examples**: Left, a cycles file visualization without AR-reconstruction data.
 Right, a cycles file visualization with Bionano data.